May 7, 2026

 Treat CRM Alerts as a Curated Signal, Not a Firehose

 Alerts are only helpful if they are trusted.
 If everything becomes a notification, nothing gets attention.
-A strong Slack crm integration is not just a technical connection.
+A strong Slack CRM integration is not just a technical connection.
 It is an operating model.
 The difference between “useful” and “ignored” usually comes down to signal quality, channel design, and ownership.

 Standardize What “Good Context” Looks Like in Slack